bitrix24/b24restdocs/api-reference/interactivity/custom-push-and-pull-client.md

 If connecting to the server results in errors, you should incrementally increase the connection time:

 - When an error occurs for the first time, the connection delay is 100ms.
-- Upon a repeated error - 15 seconds.
+- On a repeated error - 15 seconds.
 - From 3 to 5 errors - 45 seconds.
 - From 5 to 10 errors - 10 minutes.
 - More than 10 consecutive errors - 1 hour.